 Wizkid's latest effort sells itself as a team effort.
 That is, the Starboy Entertainment family, and not just him.
 Released with the prospect of a follow-up tape, the project leans into label honcho Wizkid's openness to collaboration.
 It features, among others, Jamaican Dancehall artiste Chronixx, and producer London, who is responsible for some of the finest genre-bending beats which has struck gold for Rema.

-The release of Soundman Vol. 1 has/will been/be received amidst critics with some skepticism, understandably.
+The release of Soundman Vol. 1 has and will be received amidst critics, with some skepticism, understandably.
 For his insatiable fans, it is Wizkid on seven new songs.

 To understand this work is to split criticism between the perspectives of both parties.
 For this is Wizkid, whose place in Nigerian music history is earned.
 And his latest moves, which come almost ten years after his introduction, should be carefully considered.

 Wizkid, 'Starboy', and Soundman Vol. 1 EP Review

 A decade of doing music at the top level, as we'll agree, is no mean feat.
 And while Wizkid has two years to reach a decade in his career, he is – to borrow J. Cole's apt phrasing – a middle child.
 An elder, but not quite like; not a 2Baba, but also not on the turf of the younger guard, many of which he's inspired.
 Wizkid famously led the charge to what would become the "Afrobeats to the World" movement, conquering Nigeria, the continent, and then, outside, charting highly in foreign countries, and selling out the 02 Arena twice, becoming the first African artiste to do so.
 Wizkid's achievements are impossible to dismiss.
 One would think that going by this, his music would be massively consumed, and with little questions.